alebourne/github-slideshow/README.md

-# THIS IS A TEST REPO
+# THIS IS A TEST REPO for Accessibility

 We will use this test repo that has demo data to test some features available only on public repositories such as Wikis and GitHub Pages.